Emergency Services: Frequently Asked Questions

 Who should I follow-up with after my visit?

 After you are discharged from the emergency department, you should follow-up with you general medical doctor.
-If you do not have a doctor and a referral for follow-up was not given to you, then call Baystate Health Link of Baystate Health at 800-377-HEALTH to assist in arranging for appropriate medical care.
+If you do not have a doctor, you can find a provider through our website.